 MS – Indiana University

 BS – Morehead State University

-- You will also receive all the required paperwork and documentation to enable you to get your study visa.
-You will apply for the F-1 visa at the suggested US Embassy or Consulate (as the case maybe) and receive your visa approval to travel to the US and join Northwood on campus.
+This flexible structure allows you to leverage your learning in the format that better suits your preferences.
+Whichever format you choose, you will receive all the required paperwork and documentation to enable you to get your study visa.
+You will apply for the F-1 visa at the suggested US Embassy or Consulate (as the case may be) and receive your visa approval to travel to the US and join Northwood on campus.